zendtech/devzone_conference_list/README.md

 A community conference by the sea, with two days of talks, organised by six PHP user groups in the South UK.

 * [PHPSerbia Conf](http://www.conf2017.phpsrbija.rs) : May 27-28, 2017 : Belgrade, Serbia
-Two-day tech conferences.
+Two-day tech conference.
 Excellent speakers, friendly hosts and a good vibe of the city put this conference in a top PHP events in the Europe.
 For any additional questions don't heist to contact organizers, they are pretty much open to assist or help.

 ## Africa